opendistro/for-elasticsearch-docs/docs/security/impersonation.md

     - <IMPERSONATED_USER_2>
 ```

-The impersonated user field may be set to a wildcard.
+The impersonated user field supports wildcards.
 Setting it to `*` allows `AUTHENTICATED_USER` to impersonate any user.

-### Transport Interface
+## Transport interface

-In a similar fashion, settings may be added to the config file to enable transport interface impersonation:
+In a similar fashion, add the following to enable transport layer impersonation:

 ```yaml
 opendistro_security.authcz.impersonation_dn: